Ahuahu-Great Mercury Island – pest free

 Great pest-eradication progress has been made on Ahuahu-Great Mercury Island.
-The island is located off the Eastern Coromandel coast and is open to the public to explore and enjoy.
+The island is located off the Eastern Coromandel coast and its beaches are open to the public to explore and enjoy.

 DOC, together with the private owners of Great Mercury Island, successfully eradicated rats and cats from the 1872 ha island during winter and spring 2014.